whizzdix/GroBro/README.md

 6. Check the logs of the `GroBro` add-on to see it in action

 ## Hint
-Growatt NEO and NOAH devices rely on a TLS-enabled Mosquitto broker to send their packages.
+Growatt NEO, NOAH and NEXA devices rely on a TLS-enabled Mosquitto broker to send their packages.
 The full trust chain must be present, including the root certificate.
 [View the Certificates Guide](https://github.com/robertzaage/GroBro/blob/main/CERTIFICATES.md) for setup instructions.

 ## Contributions